Monitor Policy Rule Usage

 - Click the Rule Usage status to view the list of firewalls using the rule and the hit-count data for traffic that matches that rule on each firewall.

-- (Optional) View the policy rule hit-count data for individual appliances in the device group.
+- (Optional) View the policy rule hit-count data for individual firewalls in the device group.

 - ClickPreview Rules.

-- From the Device context, select the appliance for which you want to view the policy rule usage data.
+- From the Device context, select the firewall for which you want to view the policy rule usage data.

 - SelectPoliciesand, in the Policy Optimizer dialog, view theRule Usagefilter.